-Dynamic frequency selection (DFS) is defined as an interference mitigation technique under frequency sharing environment, that dynamically detects presence of signals from other systems and avoids co-channel operation with these systems in particular radar systems.
+Dynamic frequency selection (DFS) is an interference mitigation technique, usable in frequency sharing environments, that dynamically detects presence of signals from priority systems, such as radar systems, and avoids co-channel operation.
 In DFS all radio resources are available at all RLAN nodes.
 A node (usually a controller node or access point (AP)) can temporarily allocate a channel and the selection of a suitable channel is performed based on interference detected or certain quality criteria, e.g. received signal strength, C/I. To obtain relevant quality criteria both the mobile terminals and the access point make measurements at regular intervals and report this to the entity making the selection.